 - Case studies

-You may find that it helps to combine a few different methodologies to deliver training.
+You may find that it helps to combine a few different methodologies to deliver sales training.
 This will allow you to better accommodate differences in learning styles and support employees who may not access training that you provide using one methodology.